trailofbits/cb-multios/cqe-challenges/KPRCA_00020/README.md

 This service's vulnerability lies in the `print_oid` function.
 This function parsers and prints the `OID` element type according to the format defined in the ASL6 protocol.
-The function both fails to do a required bounds check on the cgc_index into the array containing the OID data after it is updated and to correctly pass an upper bounds on a slice into the data to a corresponding helper function.
+The function both fails to do a required bounds check on the index into the array containing the OID data after it is updated and to correctly pass an upper bounds on a slice into the data to a corresponding helper function.
 These flaws in conjuction result in an out of bounds read.